November 18, 2021

 Size: 63mm diameter MM: Greenduck

 J B Bartholomew was a producer of peanut and coffee roasters who built his first gasoline automobile in 1901.
 By 1903, the car was called the Glidemobile, the first model being a 6 hp single-cylinder runabout.
 In 1904, the car became the Glide and was similar in appearance to the early Cadillac.
-For the 1905 model year two-cylinder and four-cylinder models were also offered, a six-cylinder model being added in 1907.
+For the 1905 model year a two-cylinder model was also offered with a four-cylinder model arriving in 1906 and a six-cylinder model was added in 1907.
 For 1911 and 1912, Bartholomew also built a 3/4-ton four-cylinder commercial vehicle based on a passenger chassis but commercial vehicle production did not proceed further.
 From 1916 all Glide cars had six-cylinder engines delivering up to 45 hp.

 The Glide sold well.
 Production figures grew steadily and reached 200 by 1908 and then remained at 200 units a year until 1915 when production increased to 300 and then rose to 500 for 1916.
 But post First World War material shortages resulted in a drop in production after 1918 and, with growing competition from other motor manufacturers, the company could not meet the demand from Glide dealers and was finished by 1920.